Animal field guide

 - They live in southern African dry grassland and scrub habitats.

-Habitat: Open grassland, scrub, semi-desert, burrow systems, termite mounds, and farm edges fit Yellow Mongooses because they need exposed feeding grounds near protected dens.
+Habitat: Native range keys: sub_saharan_africa.
+Open grassland, scrub, semi-desert, burrow systems, termite mounds, and farm edges fit Yellow Mongooses because they need exposed feeding grounds near protected dens.

-Native range: Open grassland, scrub, semi-desert, burrow systems, termite mounds, and farm edges fit Yellow Mongooses because they need exposed feeding grounds near protected dens.
+Native range: Native range keys: sub_saharan_africa.
+Open grassland, scrub, semi-desert, burrow systems, termite mounds, and farm edges fit Yellow Mongooses because they need exposed feeding grounds near protected dens.

 To find Yellow Mongoose in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside open grassland, scrub, semi-desert, burrow systems, termite mounds, and farm edges fit Yellow Mongooses because they need exposed feeding grounds near protected dens. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: sub_saharan_africa.
+Open grassland, scrub, semi-desert, burrow systems, termite mounds, and farm edges fit Yellow Mongooses because they need exposed feeding grounds near protected dens. than by covering too much ground.

 - Open grassland edges, lightly wooded plains, or raised ground where you can scan long distances